County of Tripoli: Benedetto I Zaccaria

 After the death of Bohemond VII in 1287, the resulting power vacuum moved the lords of the County of Tripoli to offer Benedetto I Zaccaria (1235–1307), a powerful Genoese merchant, control of the county.
 In Tripoli, a special non-aristocratic social status had been granted to people from the great mercantile cities of Europe, especially those from the maritime republics of Italy (e.g., Venice).
 The communes elected Bartholomew Embriaco to the role of Mayor of Tripoli.
 He also promoted trade with the Genoese.

 Bohemond VII had no issue.
 His mother, Sibylla of Armenia, was discounted in the succession because she was the friend of Bishop Bartholomew of Tortosa, considered an enemy of Tripoli.
 Bohemond VII's younger sister, Lucie, established herself at Fort Nephin with the support of the Knights Hospitaller.
 Eventually, Bartholomew Embriaco and the communes decided they could not rule, while Benedetto I Zaccario declined the countship.
 Thus, after negotiations, Lucie became Lucia, Countess of Tripoli in 1288.

 Fall to the Muslims

 Constant infighting, lack of resources, a series of poor harvests, changes to trade routes and the local economy and Muslim and Mongol military pressure led to the decline of the Kingdom of Jerusalem.
-By the 1280s, only two crusader states remained; the remnants of Jerusalem and the County of Tripoli.
-Even though the Mamluk government of Egypt had a treaty with the county, in March 1289, Tripoli favoured an alliance with the Mongols and as a result Sultan Qalawun of Egypt attacked Tripoli.
+By the 1280s, the kingdom had been reduced to just the cities of Acre, Tyre and Beirut, and the County of Tripoli was the only other surviving Crusader state.
+Although the Mamluk government of Egypt had a treaty with the county, in March 1289, Tripoli negotiated an alliance with the Mongols.
+Sultan Qalawun of Egypt responded by attacking Tripoli.
 Despite desperate defense operations, the county fell and was merged with Qalawun's empire.